wkumari/draft-kh-dnsop-7706bis/README.md

-Kumari & Hoffman          Expires July 27, 2019                [Page 11]
+Kumari & Hoffman          Expires July 28, 2019                [Page 11]

-Internet-Draft            Running Root on Local             January 2019
+Internet-Draft              Root Server Local               January 2019

    1. Launch the DNS Manager GUI.
 This can be done from the command